corsairmarks/organic_zealots/mod/README.md

 ## Known Issues

 So, so many game object overwrites will leave warnings in the error.log file.
 These overwrites are to enforce the homicidal nature of Organic Zealots and having other empires react accordingly.
-Here is a short list of what is affected: some ascension perks, many diplomatic actions, some game rules, many policies, a few crucial built-in scripted triggers, the assimilation citizenship type, several purge types, some AI-related technologies, and the traditions which enable the cybernetic and synthetic special projects.
+Here is a short list of what is affected: some ascension perks, many diplomatic actions, some game rules, many policies, a few crucial built-in scripted triggers, the assimilation citizenship type, several purge types, some AI-related technologies, the traditions which enable the cybernetic and synthetic special projects, and most built-in events dealing with AI or robots/machines.

 ## Changelog